-The finches are threatened by introduced species – predation from rats and parasitism of nestlings from the larvae of the fly Philornis downsi.
-Additional threats include diseases, reduced genetic diversity, hybridization and habitat loss from stochastic events.
+The exact reasons for historic declines are not entirely understood although at present the species is threatened primarily by introduced species – predation from introduced rats (Rattus rattus) and parasitism of nestlings from the larvae of the introduced fly Philornis downsi.
+Additional threats come from the potential introduction of avian diseases, reduced genetic diversity, hybridization with the closely related woodpecker finch (C. pallidus) and habitat loss as a result of volcanic activity and climate change.

-The Mangrove Finch Project works to conserve the species within its natural habitat.
-Ongoing rat control reduces nest predation.
-Head-starting (collection of wild eggs/nestlings, artificial incubation, hand rearing and release of juveniles into the wild) has been conducted for four years to increase fledgling success.
-39 hand-reared individuals have been released with observed survival and recruitment into the breeding population.
-Additionally a method for protecting nestlings in the wild is being trialed and may provide a more effective conservation management technique.
-Long term project aims include increasing the population size and reestablishing a viable mangrove finch population at a site within its historic range.
+The Mangrove Finch Project works to conserve the mangrove finch and ensure its long term survival within its natural habitat.
+Ongoing introduced rat control has succeeded at significantly reducing egg predation.
+Head-starting (collection of eggs/nestlings from the wild, artificial incubation and hand rearing of young followed by the release of juveniles back into the wild) has been conducted for four years in order to increase annual fledging success by rearing nestlings away from the threat of P. downsi.
+To date 39 hand-reared individuals have been released with observed survival and recruitment into the breeding population.
+Additionally a method for protecting nestlings in the wild is being trialed and it is hoped that this will meet with success and provide a more effective conservation management technique.
+Long term project aims include increasing population size and reestablishing a viable mangrove finch population at a site within its historic range.

 Many thanks to generous donations of equipment for the 2019 mangrove finch field season.
 We received donations of tents, ropes and climbing material from Bluewater ropes, Sterling Ropes, Kelty, Club de Andinismo Politécnico, Tecnicos Verticales.